alexwonseokcho/ece253_lab/README.md

 # ece253_lab
-### Lab material for ECE253 Digital and Computer Systems utilizing System Verilog and DE1-SoC FPGA
+## Lab material for ECE253 Digital and Computer Systems utilizing System Verilog on DE1-SoC FPGA and RISC-V Assembly

+### System Verilog
 #### Lab 1
 - Implementing circuits using 7400-series gates given a specific function
 - Truth tables and simplificaiton of boolean expressions